-Vital Ground Backs New Conservation Win in North Fork Valley
+Vital Ground Backs Flathead Land Trust on Conservation Win in Montana’s North Fork Valley

 A grizzly bear doesn’t know the difference between public and private land.
 Ranging down the western slopes of Glacier National Park toward the North Fork of the Flathead River, a bear—or a wolverine or moose—will eventually cross out of the park’s boundaries.
 If the animal continues all the way to the bottom of the North Fork Valley, and perhaps up into the Whitefish Mountains on the river’s far side, it will cross a checkerboard of privately-owned property.